 It is important to note that the benefits associated with a demographic transition aren’t guaranteed or automatic.
 Regardless of where this demographic transition transpires, the dividend depends on the government implementing the appropriate policies.
 These policies may need to be implemented within the economy, governance, health, and education among other areas.

 Additionally, the extent to which a country receives a demographic dividend depends upon the productivity levels among young adults.
 This is tethered to the level of schooling that exists within the country, the employment practices that persist and the frequency within which childbearing is carried out.
-This interspersed with the economic policies that ease the process by which young parents can work, are critical.
+This interspersed with the economic policies that ease the process by which young parents can work, is critical.